wyattscarpenter/wyattscarpenter.github.io/readme.md

 * [Edit this page.](https://github.com/wyattscarpenter/wyattscarpenter.github.io)

-Here are some useful tools / fun projects I've made:
+Here are some useful tools / fun projects I've made, which you can use in your web browser:

 * [To play quiplibre, click here.](https://wyattscarpenter.github.io/quiplibre)